 You’ve heard of this book, I’m sure.
 But have you given it a read yet?
 Brave New World is Aldous Huxley’s masterpiece.
-It’s a relatively short book – one could power through it modestly in a week.
+It’s a relatively short book.
+One could power through it modestly in a week.
 And it is very similar to other dystopian novels such as 1984 and Animal Farm by George Orwell.

 So what is it about?
-In short, it’s about a bleak future, one controlled by a utopian World State which seeks to enforce authoritarian control over her population at any cost – including the loss of human dignity.
+In short, it’s about a bleak future, one controlled by a utopian World State which seeks to enforce authoritarian control over their population at any cost, including the loss of human dignity.
 The book begins in a human genetic engineering facility, where they bred thousands of humans similar to one another into certain caste systems (Alpha, Beta, Epsilon, etc).
 Children are taught from a young age to be merely sexual objects or workers.
-Which later begs the realization that the existence between the genders is merely sexual, without emotion or connection.
+Which later purports the realization that the existence between the genders is merely sexual, without emotion or connection.
 It espouses an existence where every person is the property of everyone else (do you see the modern-day hammer and sickle symbolism, yet?).

 Brave New World follows a few different unique characters, either fully indoctrinated by the system or on their path to coming to terms with this form of disgraceful reality.
 The ending is also quite a twist.
-But I won’t spoil that for you!
+But I won’t spoil that for you.

 Aldous Huxley predicted many of the gadgets and gear we have at our clinical disposal today.
 His predictions, along with the amazing writing style make it a truly an insightful book to read, especially considering it was first published in 1931.